)

 Choose a “safer” vehicle

-Cars with low safety ratings and high repair or replacement costs are often more expensive to insure.
+Cars with poor safety ratings and high repair or replacement costs are often more expensive to insure.
 The cheapest cars to insure right now are the Subaru Forester and Outback, according to Insurify data, and the Insurance Institute for Highway Safety (IIHS) named both a Top Safety Pick in 2023.

 Raise your deductible